melezhik/sparrowdo/README.md

 * `--docker`

-Docker container name to run Sparrowdo scenario on, none required.
+Name of docker container to run sparrowdo scenario on, to run docker container first after pulling an image use `--image` option

 * `--localhost`